 The mission of the Graduate Institute of Public Affairs (GIPA) is to provide students with knowledge and skills for public management, government institutions, and public affairs in NPOs and private sector.
 Courses of GIPA are designed to prepare our students to gain the competency for either academic research or professional needs in public or private institutions.
 The degree requirements are: 1) minimum of 28 credit hours of courses, and 2) successfully completed a master thesis.

 The core of the GIPA curriculum consists of a total of six courses, amounting to 12 credit hours.
-In addition, a minimum of four elective courses is required to be taken from GIPA, amounting to eight credit hours.
+In addition, a minimum of four elective courses is required to be taken from GIPA, amounting to 6 credit hours.

 Courses in the major are designed to cover the following primary subfields of public affairs (six courses and 12 credit hours) including: